anshulsinghh/fuelefficient/README.md

 <br/>

 ## Background
-FuelEfficient allows users to input the year, make, model, and variation of any vehicle and
+FuelEfficient allows users to input the year, make, model, and variation of any vehicle and then does the following:
+- Using the vehicle

 FuelEfficient sources vehicle MPG data from the EPA's <a href="https://www.fueleconomy.gov/feg/download.shtml">Fuel Economy Dataset</a>.
 Each row in the dataset contains the year/make/model/variation of the car, as well as the car's MPG.
 This data is parsed and used by FuelEfficient
 ## How It Works